NTIG-Uppsala/bus-schedule/README.md

 ## Default environment

-- Operating system: Xubuntu 18.10, Windows 10 & macOS Mojave
+- Operating system: Ubuntu 20.04, Windows 10 WSL2
-- Editor: Visual Studio Code
-- Visual Studio Code Extensions: [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - Programming language: JavaScript (in the form of TypeScript)

-## Files to update
-- Dashobard.ts
-- Environment.ts
-- Environment.prod.ts